 What Is Coaching Supervision?

-Defining Coaching Supervision
+Getting Clear on Coaching Supervision

-Anyone who has thought about becoming a coaching supervisor will have asked themselves a variation of the following question: What does coaching supervision mean?
+Anyone who has thought about becoming a coaching supervisor will have asked themselves a variation of the following question:

-what is coaching supervision
+What is coaching supervision exactly?

 Like coaching itself, there are so many individual definitions of coaching supervision, that it can be hard to pin it down.
-We have a sense of what it is for but until we train in it, we don’t typically know what lies behind the curtain!

-The ICCS Definition for Coaching Supervision
+The ICCS Definition of Coaching Supervision

 “Coaching supervision is a collaborative conversation in which a supervisor and a coach reflect on the coach’s practice and wellbeing to help them develop and thrive as a coach whilst also ensuring the quality and integrity of their work for their clients, the systems they operate in and the coaching profession as a whole.”